-For $r\leq a-1$ and $r$ odd, also need to increas major index $n_r$, this depend on the parity of $k,a$.
+For $r\leq a-1$ and $r$ odd, operations in Step 3 increase major index by $n_r$, the total number increased depend on the parity of $k,a$.

-In the case $a$ is odd, then the major index increase:
+In the case $a$ is odd, the major index increases:

-In the case $a$ is even, then the major index increase:
+In the case $a$ is even, the major index increases:

-The increasing of each weight of the peaks by any even number of times are generated by the factor $1/(q^2;q^2)_{n_r}$.
-Then the generating function of the lattice path with $n_r$ peaks of relative height $r$ in the case that $a$ is odd is
+The increase in weight of each peak by any even number are generated by the factor $1/(q^2;q^2)_{n_r}$.
+Then the generating function of the lattice path with $n_r$ peaks of relative height $r$ in the case $a$ is odd is